 Most countries will require VAT, or its equivalent, to be paid when goods are customs cleared on arrival at destination.
 This extra charge will also add to the end selling price of your goods in the destination market, although any competitor products sold in the same country, whether imported or locally produced, should also be subject to VAT at the same rate.

 Another factor to bear in mind is how you deal with UK VAT regulations when the goods or services are sold overseas, either outside, or within the EU.
 A UK VAT-registered exporter will usually be able to zero rate any transaction for goods sold and shipped to clients outside the EU, while transactions for goods and services within the European Union are subject to detailed regulations.
 This topic is covered in more detail elsewhere in this site.

-This Open to Export guide to VAT may be useful if you are still unsure about this.
+This Open to Export webinar on VAT may be useful if you are still unsure about this.